-To be eligible to sit for the NABCEP Entry Level Exam, there are two options at Appalachian State University:
+To be eligible to sit for the NABCEP Associate Exam, there are two options at Appalachian State University:

-- Students who have successfully completed TEC 4608/5608 Photovoltaic System Design & Construction or TEC 4628/5628 Solar Thermal Technology are eligible to take the corresponding Entry Level Exam.
+- Students who have successfully completed TEC 4608/5608 Photovoltaic System Design & Construction, TEC 4628/5628 Solar Thermal Technology, or TEC 4607/5607 Wind & Hydro Power Technology are eligible to take the corresponding Associate Exam.

-- Download the NABCEP Entry Level Exam Candidate Eligibility Form at the bottom of the page.
+- Download the NABCEP Associate Exam Candidate Eligibility Form at the bottom of the page.

 - The form must be filled out in its entirety, signed by the candidate AND instructor.

-- Submit the eligibility form with the CBT (computer-based test) exam fee, $120 cash or check made payable to Appalachian State University, to Janet Miller in IG Greer, office 231.
+- Submit the eligibility form with the CBT (computer-based test) exam fee, $150 cash or check made payable to Appalachian State University, to Janet Miller in IG Greer, office 235A.

 - You will receive an email from Castle Worldwide Testing Services within a few days of submittal with details and a link to sign up for your test.
 Participants will register to take the test at a testing center location of your choice at select cities across the United States including Apex, Boone, Cary, Charlotte, Cullowhee, Durham, Fayetteville, Greensboro, Hudson, Morrisville, Raleigh, or Wilmington.

-- Upon passing, you will receive the NABCEP Entry Level Certification.
+- Upon passing, you will receive the corresponding NABCEP Associate Program Certification.

 Click here for more information on the NABCEP Entry Level Program.